tstillwell/appengine_multiblog/README.md

 and validate that the user is logged in.
 If the user is not logged in or has an expired session, then self.user will return `None`.

+User verification is achieved with HTTP cookies after a user logs in to their account.
+The cookies use a session variable that is stored in the datastore and linked to the account.

 User actions can also be validated by using anti cross-site request forgery (CSRF) tokens.